-To configure access rules for an employee, voice or guest network:
+To configure access rules for an employee or voice network:

 - 1. In the Access Rules tab, set slider to any of the following types of access control: - Unrestricted Select this to set unrestricted access to the network. - Network-based Set the slider to Network-based to set common rules for all users in a network.
 The Allow any to all destinations access rule is enabled by default.
 This rule allows traffic to all destinations.
 To define an access rule: - a.
-Click New. - Select appropriate options in the New Rule window.
+Click New. - b.
+Select appropriate options in the New Rule window. - c.

-- c.
 Click OK. - Role-based Select Role-based to enable access based on user roles.
 For role-based access control: - Create a user role if required.
 For more information, see Configuring User Roles. - Create access rules for a specific user role.
-For more information, see Configuring Access Rules on page 158.
+For more information, see Configuring Access Rules on page 173.
 You can also configure an access rule to enforce Captive portal authentication for an SSID that is configured to use 802.1X authentication method.
-For more information, see Configuring Captive Portal Roles for an SSID with 802.1x authentication on page 145. - Create a role assignment rule.
-For more information, see Configuring Role Assignment Rules on page 167.
+For more information, see Configuring Captive Portal Roles for an SSID on page 128. - Create a role assignment rule.
+For more information, see Configuring Derivation Rules on page 182.